NourMellal/ft_transcendence/README.md

 ## TODOs

 - [ ] mark chat notifications `/api/notifications/list_all` as read if a user reads the conv page=0
-- [ ] get websocket notification if a user got blocked by someone else
+- [X] get websocket notification if a user got blocked by someone else
+- [X] get websocket notification if a user got unblocked by someone else
-- [ ] get websocket notification if a converstation name changes
+- [X] get websocket notification if a converstation name changes
 - [X] need a way to check if a player is blocked by someone else

 ## Frontend